Italy-Croatia, report cards: Donnarumma-Zaccagni heroes. Dimarco-Frattesi are shipwrecked

 Stretcher rated 6 He fights a lot, puts a fantastic ball over Bastoni’s head in the first half, even if, overall, from someone like him we could have expected a few more incursions and decisive plays

-Jorginho rating 5.5 Good in coverage and also gives order to the maneuver in the midst of the chaotic ‘traffic’ in midfield.
-But without ever being able to illuminate or verticalize
+Jorginho rating 5.5 Good in coverage and also gives some order to the maneuver amidst the chaotic ‘traffic’ in midfield.
+However, without ever managing to illuminate or verticalize the blue game

 Dimarco rating 5 Not very brilliant and rarely able to accelerate on the wing, we are far from the (high) levels shown during the season with the Inter shirt